Join David Hockney in painting a celebration of Spring

-“I’d like to just work and paint,” he told WSJ.
+“I’d like to just work and paint…” Hockney told the Wall Street Journal.
 “The French know how to live.
 They know about pleasure.”

 Born in Bradford in 1937, Hockney went on to study at the Royal College of Art in London.